HOW TO CHOOSE A SURROGACY AGENCY: A Guide for Intended Parents

 A majority of agencies only complete a paper review of the gestational surrogate candidate.
 They do not fully screen their applicants before matching.
 If a full pre-screening isn’t done before being matched with you, it is not unusual for the surrogate to then be screened out by your fertility center, wasting your time and money.
 Prior screening provides the confidence that you will be able to smoothly continue with the surrogate who you have started to build a relationship with already.

-Fortunately, some agencies, like ARTparenting, only present formally pre-screened surrogates to intended parents.
+Fortunately, some agencies only present formally pre-screened surrogates to intended parents.

 Proper pre-screening means that the following steps have been completed: